Abiraterone is a hormone therapy drug. It is a treatment for prostate cancer.

 How you have abiraterone

 Abiraterone is available as tablets that you take once a day.
-The usual dose is 2 tablets or 4 tablets per day.
+The usual dose is 2 tablets per day.

 You should swallow your tablets whole with a glass of water on an empty stomach.
 Take them at least one hour before food, or at least 2 hours afterwards.